theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 # Installing the software we need

 Cube requires a couple pieces of software in order to function.
-We are going to install this software via aptitude.
-First ensure that aptitude list of repositories is up to date by running this command
+We are going to install this software via a package manager called aptitude.
+First ensure that aptitude's list of repositories is up to date by running this command

     sudo apt-get update

-Eventually you should see the output `Reading package lists...
-Done`.
-Now we can start installing software.
+Once this command has finished running, we can start installing software.

 ## MongoDB

-Cube uses a piece of software called MongoDB as it's database.
+Cube uses a piece of software called MongoDB to build it's database.
 In our case this database will store all the moisture records from our plant.
 To install MongoDB, run this command.
-When prompted if you wish to continue type 'y' and hit return.
+When asked if you wish to continue type 'y' and hit return.

     sudo apt-get install mongodb mongodb-server